joeyates/imap-backup/docs/commands/copy.md

   on the destination server,
 * `--automatic-namespaces` - works out the 4 parameters above by querying the source and destination IMAP servers.

-## Modes

-If the local copy is in 'keep all' mode, the destination account will gradually have more and more emails.

-On the other hand, if the local copy is in 'mirror' mode, the destination account will have the same emails as the source account.

 # Delimiters and Prefixes